computation-structures/asim/ASSEMBLER.md

 details about how the assembler organizes memory.
 Typically, the bss section contains the uninitialized storage for the program.

+* `.breakpoint`<br>
+Set an execution breakpoint at the current line.
+Execution will pause when it reaches the first instruction following this line.

 * `.byte <expression>...`<br>
 Expects zero or more expressions, separated by commas.
 The value of each expression is assembled into the next 8-bit byte of the current section.